How to import exercise data to Strava

 }

-I created UploadAsync method to StravaService which uploads multipart/form data to the Strava upload API endpoint.
-Upload method is described here.
+I created the UploadAsync method to StravaService which uploads multipart/form data to the Strava upload API endpoint.
+The upload method is described here.

 public async Task<UploadResponse> UploadAsync(IFormFile file, string accessToken)